carmine560/submit-urls/README.md

 ## Usage ##

-If a `~/.config/submit-urls-bing.cfg.gpg` configuration file does not exist, this script will create and encrypt it.
+This script will create and encrypt a `~/.config/submit-urls-bing.cfg.gpg` configuration file if it does not exist.
 It assumes that the default key of GnuPG is your OpenPGP key pair.

 ### Bing Webmaster ###